hCaptcha/hcaptcha-android-sdk/README.md

 In case if you use passive `siteKey` make sure that you called `hideDialog(true)` on `HCaptchaCconfig.builder()`

+> I'm getting build conflicts with `android:usesCleartextTraffic` attribute.
+What should I do?

+The SDK sets `android:usesCleartextTraffic="false"` in the application manifest to ensure secure network communication by default.
+If your app already has another library that sets this attribute to `true`, you may encounter build conflicts.

+**Solution:** It's safe to override this value to `true` if your app specifically requires cleartext traffic.
+However, cleartext traffic is not secure and should only be enabled if absolutely necessary.
+Consider using HTTPS for all network communications instead.

+For more information about this attribute and security implications, see the [Android Developer Documentation](https://developer.android.com/guide/topics/manifest/application-element#usesCleartextTraffic).

 ## For maintainers

 If you plan to contribute to the repo, please see [MAINTAINERS.md](./MAINTAINERS.md) for detailed build, test, and release instructions.